zpaolo11x/Arcadeflow/README.md

 - 'Utility menu button' : Chose the button to open the utility menu
 - 'History page button' : Chose the button to open the history or overview page
 - 'Thumbnail mode button' : Chose the button to use to switch from snapshot mode to box art mode
-- Search & Filter
+- Search and Filters
 - 'Search menu button' : Chose the button to use to directly open the search menu instead of using the utility menu
 - 'Category menu button' : Chose the button to use to open the list of game categories
 - 'Multifilter menu button' : Chose the button to use to open the menu for dynamic filtering of romlist
 - 'Show favorites button' : Chose the button to use to toggle favorite filtering
 - Sound
-- 'Volume button' : Chose the button to use to change system volume.
+- 'Volume button' : Chose the button to use to change system volume
 - ROM Management
 - 'Delete ROM button' : Chose the button to use to delete the current rom from the disk.
 Deleted roms are moved to a -deleted- folder

-#### UTILITY MENU
+#### ❗ UTILITY MENU ❗
 Customize the utility menu entries that you want to see in the menu

-- 'Customize Utility Menu' : Sort and select Utility Menu entries: Left/Right to move items up and down, Select to enable/disable item
+- '❗ Customize Utility Menu ❗' : Sort and select Utility Menu entries: Left/Right to move items up and down, Select to enable/disable item
-- 'Reset Utility Menu' : Reset sorting and selection of Utility Menu entries
+- '❗ Reset Utility Menu ❗' : Reset sorting and selection of Utility Menu entries

 #### DISPLAYS MENU PAGE
 Arcadeflow has its own Displays Menu page that can be configured here